opensearch-project/project-website/_posts/2025-11-07-klarna-imputation.md

 has_science_table: false
 ---

 As companies increasingly depend on real-time insights to maintain reliable operations, handling missing data correctly has become essential for accurate anomaly detection.
-In this post, we explore recent improvements to the Amazon OpenSearch Service Anomaly Detection plugin, inspired by Klarna’s real-world monitoring use case, where even “no data” proved to be important data.
+Missing data often tells a story of its own—sometimes it's just noise, but other times it's the most critical signal.
+This brings to mind the classic example of [survivorship bias](https://en.wikipedia.org/wiki/Survivorship_bias#In_the_military) from World War II: analysts studied bullet holes on planes that made it back from combat and initially wanted to add armor where they saw the most damage, like the wings.
+A statistician pointed out that the real danger showed up in what they *didn't* see—the planes that never returned because hits to the engine or cockpit had brought them down.
+Those "missing" planes revealed where the armor was truly needed.
+Similarly, in modern monitoring, the absence of data can be more significant than the data itself.
+In this post, we explore recent improvements to the Amazon OpenSearch Service Anomaly Detection plugin, inspired by Klarna’s real-world monitoring use case, where sometimes “no data” proves to be important data.

 ## Introduction

 Anomaly detection in Amazon OpenSearch Service enables users to automatically identify unusual patterns and behaviors in their data streams.
 This powerful capability has become an essential tool for many organizations seeking to monitor system health, detect issues early, and maintain operational excellence.

-However, through continuous customer feedback and real-world usage, we have identified areas where the Anomaly Detection plugin could be further improved, particularly in how it handles scenarios with missing or insufficient input data.
+However, we identified customer use cases that were not well handled by the Anomaly Detection plugin, particularly scenarios with missing or insufficient input data.

 This post highlights key enhancements to the Anomaly Detection plugin model, explains how they address these challenges, and illustrates their impact through practical examples from real-world monitoring use cases.